Commuter newspaper: Commuter newspaper versus the traditional newspaper

 Unlike more traditional papers, which rely on subscriptions to make a profit, these papers are usually supported by advertising revenue.
-Since its launch, Metro has provided a unique opportunity for advertisers “to influence a very hard-to-reach audience – young, active, well-educated, urban, professionals”.
-Metro offers advertisers numerous innovative creative formats and solutions, sampling and alternative distribution opportunities.
+Since its launch, Metro has provided an opportunity for advertisers “to influence a very hard-to-reach audience – young, active, well-educated, urban, professionals”.
+Metro offers advertisers creative formats and solutions, sampling and alternative distribution opportunities.

 Some of Canada's largest and most successful newspapers, The Globe and Mail and The Toronto Star have also recently made their papers smaller, if only centimeters shorter when unfolded and held open.
 For the commuter paper, its size is reduced more so in terms of the thickness of the paper itself, due to its thinner sections.
 This is another element of the paper that makes it easy to travel with on the daily commute.
 A copy of Metro can be folded up and slid into one's briefcase, or left sitting on the seat in the subway.

 Companies and/or individuals can come to have great influence over a publication due to the money they contribute to getting the paper printed.
 The interest of take-ones, if they wish to keep running, can easily become about their advertisers' interests rather than their own journalistic ones.
 Since commuter newspapers are ad-revenue based, it is possible that it would be susceptible to corporate bias or bias from advertisers trying to slip their products into the paper's stories.
 This, in theory, could lead to a less consistent, and ultimately a less trustworthy paper, however this concern is not unique to the take-one format.
 Though other Canadian newspapers such as the National Post or the Toronto Star often do include many advertisements, the line between the commuter newspapers that are supported chiefly by advertising revenue, and regular newspapers which are not, becomes more and more blurred as newspaper readership and subscription continues to decline and even traditional newspapers need to rely more heavily on advertisers.
 These standard-format newspapers are part of large media conglomerates which may also be serving their own interests, for instance advertising for other companies or products associated with the brand.

 One benefit of the commuter paper is that, in an age increasingly concerned with environmentalism, the commuter newspaper theoretically cuts back on the amount of paper printed: fewer papers can be produced, since one paper will reach the hands of more than one reader.
 The newspaper itself also requires less paper due to its condensed size.
 The UK's “Project Free Sheet” is an activist group opposing the waste created by the relentless distribution of free papers by news hawkers.
 The group wants “to see all free newspapers distributed via vendors or bins" so that the free papers are taken only by people who actually want them.
 This will limit circulation numbers to more realistic levels, so that our recycling infrastructure is able to divert as many papers from landfill as possible.”